Want to learn more about Pothos Trivia

 Thanks to its aerial root system, pothos can grow almost straight up a tree or wall, so let it climb!

-They are sometimes also known as Devil's Vine because of their 'impossible to kill' nature, and due to the fact that they can survive in dark conditions.
+They are sometimes also known as Devil's Ivy because of their 'impossible to kill' nature, and due to the fact that they can survive in dark conditions.
 It is also the only known species in the Araceae family that does not produce flowers.

 HOW TO PROPAGATE YOUR POTHOS

-Luckily, pothos can be very easily propagated!
+Pothos are among the easiest plants to propagate.
 All you need to do is take a stem cutting and then place it in water.

 Taking a stem cutting: